 Doing deadlifting?
 If you belong to the school of thought that it is ok to drop the bar at the top, then please use a majority of bumper plates before using cast iron plates.
 Again, the bearings in the barbell is not indestructible, and constant impact of non-shock absorbing metal plates on the barbell will increase the wear and tear, and eventually, the barbell will not be able to spin smoothly.

-Yes, we know the workout bench may be light, but holding it with one hand will cause immense pressure on the other side and lead to higher wear and tear of the bench.
+Yes, we know the workout bench may be light, but holding it with one hand will cause immense pressure on the other side and lead to higher chance of the fabric tearing off the bench.

-The question to ask the memebrs are: Would you do this if the equipment belonged to you?
+The question to ask the members are: Would you do this if the equipment belonged to you?
 If not, why are you doing this?

 Overtime, the nuts and bolts will be loose.
 Regularly tightening them will prevent them from excess movement, or wearing out the threads on the nuts.

 Do you see the stitching coming out?
 Use a nail or a screw and reattach it back quickly.
-By leaving it not repaired, the small hole will become an immense one, and before you know it, the entire foam will pop out of the bench.
+By leaving it not repaired, the small hole will become an immense one, and before you know it, the bench will spoil.